basilmon92/wordpress_4_1_1/wp-content/plugins/redis-cache/readme.txt

 == Upgrade Notice ==

+= 1.2.3 =

+This updated includes several UI improvements.

+= 1.2.2 =

+This updated includes several bug fixes and improvements.

+= 1.2.1 =

+This update includes several improvements and compatibility fixes.

 = 1.1.1 =

-This update fixes critial bugs with the HHVM extension
+This update fixes critical bugs with the HHVM extension

 = 1.1 =

-This update includes bug fixes and adds supports for HHVM/PCEL Redis extensions.
+This update includes bug fixes and adds supports for HHVM/PECL Redis extensions.

 = 1.0.2 =